turtlesec-no/turtlesec-no.github.io/working.md

 ### Pension

-TurtleSec pays the highest allowed amount for your pension ("innskuddspensjon")
+TurtleSec pays the highest allowed amount for your pension ("innskuddspensjon"), measured in the [index regulated G value][1]
-* 7% from 0 NOK to 7.1 G
+* 7% from 0 NOK to 7.1 G, *in 2021 this range is approx 0-720k NOK*
-* 25.1% from 7.1 G to 12 G
+* 25.1% from 7.1 G to 12 G, *in 2021 this range is approx 720k-1.2m NOK*

 ### Notice Period